-Cash out refinance as an option, post-divorce
+Cash-out refinance as an option, post-divorce

 Owelty liens and cashing out equity

-An owelty lien is something that is tricky to say and can be tricky to explain.
+An owelty lien is something that is tricky to say and can be tough to explain.
 The reason is that most people, and even many family law attorneys, are unfamiliar with what an owelty lien is and what kind of impact it can have on your case.
 With that said, let’s consider an example that will hopefully illustrate what an owelty lien is and how it can benefit you and your spouse when it comes to pulling equity out of your home.

 First of all, your attorney will need to make sure that your final decree of divorce states specifically that the owelty lien and deed must be recorded with the county clerk in whatever county the house is located in.
 Your spouse could refinance the property for the amount owed on the home plus your equity stake in the property.
-Here, if $200,000 is owed and you are entitled to ½ of the $200,000 in equity, the new loan would be for $300,000.
+Here, if $200,000 is owed and you are entitled to ½ of the $200,000 in equity, the new loan would be $300,000.

-At the end of the day when all of this has been done, you would get your $100,000 in equity and your spouse would own the home free and clear of any interest that you could potentially assert.
+At the end of the day, when all of this has been done, you would get your $100,000 in equity, and your spouse would own the home free and clear of any interest that you could potentially assert.
 As with applying for any loan, your spouse must qualify to be loaned an amount this significant.

 The owelty lien paperwork must be included in the final decree of divorce.
 Typically this occurs by referencing the language in the decree itself and attaching the actual paperwork to the final decree.
 As we saw yesterday with a Deed of Trust/Special Warranty Deed set up, you must have your attorney draft a separate Deed of Trust and Special Warranty Deed for each spouse to execute to the benefit of the other.

-Refinancing a home can cost a significant amount of money
+Refinancing a home can cost a significant amount of money.

 Details regarding the sale of your family home in a Texas divorce

-I can tell you from experience that if you have not anticipated these problems and worked out ahead of time a method to overcome them then you will almost certainly fall prey to these hazards during your divorce.
+I can tell you from experience that if you have not anticipated these problems and worked out ahead of time a method to overcome them, then you will almost certainly fall prey to these hazards during your divorce.